How to Claim Mileage on Taxes in the U.S.

 claim mileage on taxes

-It’s essential to understand what types of driving the Internal Revenue Service (IRS) allows employees and the self-employed to deduct on their tax returns.
-We’ve compiled the mileage deduction guide below to help you make sure you’re writing off mileage in accordance with the latest IRS rules.
+It’s important to understand what types of driving the Internal Revenue Service (IRS) allows employees and the self-employed to use as a tax deduction on their tax returns.
+Distinguishing between business miles and personal miles can be a little confusing so we’ve built a mileage deduction guide below to help make sure you’re writing off mileage per the latest IRS rules.

 Table of contents iconTable of Contents